All methods to mitigate IPv6 security issues

 IPv6 Prefix Guard will use information from DHCPv6 and RA messages to fill the table with valid prefixes that are in use and it will block all other prefixes.

 ND resolution rate limiter is limiting number of ND resolution per second per router and cache size limiter limits the size of cache per device interface so that there cannot get to the point where all the memory is consumed and device breaks into reboot.
-ND resolution rate is 100 resolutions per second per router and cache size is limited to 250 IPv6 address per interface.
+ND default resolution rate is 100 resolutions per second per router and cache size is limited to 250 IPv6 address per interface.
 You can change those values using this interface level commands:

 L3SW(config-if)#ipv6 nd cache interface-limit 4 SW(config-if)#ipv6 nd resolution data limit 50